 dissemination of copyright works is gaining a foothold: iTunes and several international streaming services operate in Indonesia, including Netflix, iFlix, CatchPlay, Vue, Genflix, and HOOQ.
 However, infringing cyberlocker, video linking and streaming sites, and direct download sites with pirated content continue to harm the market in Indonesia, inhibiting the growth of legitimate distribution in creative output of foreign and local right holders.
-Significant online markets for infringing content exist in Indonesia, as exemplified by subscene.com, a subtitle file download site that hosts subtitle files of major motion pictures, but does not host the video files themselves, and is the 39th most accessed site in Indonesia.
-The music industry reports that in 2016, cease and desist notices involving 75,740 infringing links were sent in Indonesia, with a takedown rate of 93.47%.
+Significant online markets for infringing content exist in Indonesia, as exemplified by subscene.com, a subtitle file download site that hosts subtitle files of major motion pictures, but does not host the video files themselves, and is the 39th most accessed site in Indonesia, with a takedown rate of 93.47%.
 These infringing sites are mostly free to users, but operating them is a lucrative and low-risk enterprise due to paid advertising from gambling services, malware providers, transactional sex offers, and pornography sites.
 Given the similarity of their languages, Indonesian-based pirate sites are often popular in Malaysia, and vice-versa.